agatha-oliveira/agatha-oliveira/README.md

 - 👋 Hi, I’m @agatha-oliveira!
-- 🌱 I’m currently learning Java and Phyton.
+- 🌱 I’m currently learning Java and Python.

 <!---
 agatha-oliveira/agatha-oliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.